* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 While we do have a two car garage and have some space in front of the cars, there isn’t really a lot of space on the two side walls.
 Additional shelving was out of the question, so I reused a lot of the wall hooks we already had and just repositioned them to store longer items horizontally.

-Close to the large outside doors, almost into the corner, I installed a heavy duty tool organizer bar.
+Close to the large doors, almost into the corner, I installed a heavy duty tool organizer bar.
 While this item is great, it just didn’t work with the items that needed to go here.
 So I removed it, filled the holes, and repeated the mud, sand and paint process.
 I replaced it with two steel hook and rail systems (one above the other) to hold paint and garden tools.
 I got these from Home Depot while I waited for the paint to be mixed the previous day.
 They are perfect for hanging garden shears.

 We have two edge trimmers (don’t ask me why) so finding a good spot for them was also important.
 Pieter used 2×4’s and a leftover piece of wood to make a corner shelf for one of them.
-I painted it the same color as the wall (of course) and now it is tucked away and more importantly, not stored on the floor anymore!
+I painted it the same color as the wall (of course) and now it is tucked away and more importantly, not on the floor anymore.

 There was still a lot of little things left over, so they went back into the sandwich meat containers.
 I labeled all of these (using the labels that came with my 8 oz containers) to make it easy to quickly find what you are looking for.
-I also placed them towards the front of one of our shelves.
+I also placed them towards the front of our shelves.
 Yes, it leaves some empty space behind them, but it is easier to see them and see what is in them this way.

 Final Touches on the Shelving